Taxonomy

 Geographical area

-Pycnandra fastuosa is an endemic tree up to 20m tall widespread along Grande Terre from low hills in the south of Grande Terre to the high mountains such as Mount Kouakoué, Mount Mou, and the Boulinda massif in the north.
+Pycnandra fastuosa is endemic to New Caledonia where it is distributed across the Grande Terre from low hills in the south of Grande Terre to the high mountains such as Mount Kouakoué, Mount Mou, and the Koniambo massif in the north.
+This species is probably not well enough collected and may have a wider range of distribution than the actual distribution.

 Population